ChristopherA/Research/ResearchNotes.md

 Blockchain Commons Research
 ===========================

-Some notes on upcoming blockchain and cryptographic research from Blockchain Commons supported by our Patrons.
+Some notes on upcoming and current blockchain and cryptographic research from Blockchain Commons supported by our Patrons.
 In reverse chronological order by Cycle.

 ## Cycle 2 (December January)